..

 But this requires sacrifice, as people who can commit to conversations are less.

-Digital Minimalism in brief Direct link to this section
+Digital Minimalism in brief

 This blogpost borrows greatly from Cal Newport's book Digital Minimalism.
 His philosophy encourages us to ruthlessly disengage from impulsive use of technology.
 Digital Minimalism, as he tells, is not "anti-technology".
 Instead, it advices us to think and be mindful about our tech life.